h3afif/ScrumProjectsPlan/README.md

 >If a dialog informs you that there is a big difference between the two versions, you can always continue.
 But this case must be checked if data is missing or > are in the wrong place.

-⋅⋅⋅6.
-[GOTO NEXT RELEASE>] button: Press this button once the current release is issued and you want to pass the next release.
-The button generates a new copy of the workbook but removes the finished and canceled Stories.⋅⋅
+6. [GOTO NEXT RELEASE>] button: Press this button once the current release is issued and you want to pass the next release.
+The button generates a new copy of the workbook but removes the finished and canceled Stories.
-⋅⋅⋅In this case values in the 'Ref.' column will be generated accordingly so that a Story will have a unique Ref regardless of releases.
+In this case values in the 'Ref.' column will be generated accordingly so that a Story will have a unique Ref regardless of releases.

 # Intercepted events: